joshneipp/coldsnapp/README.md

 ### Sign up for notifications by text / email when freezing temperatures are forecast in your area.

-### Don't let cold weather ruin your day.
+### Don't let cold weather ruin your day!

 ### Recommended for homeowners, farmers, gardeners, contractors, or literally anyone living in an area that experiences freezing temperatures.

-### No more broken pipes!

-### No more flooded crawl spaces and basements!

-### No more frost-damaged vegetables and flowers from unexpected frost.

 ### Releasing to the public later this year.
-(Track alpha deployments here: https://coldsnapp.herokuapp.com/user_registrations/new)
+(Track alpha deployments here: https://coldsnapp.herokuapp.com/)

 ### Made possible by these APIs:

 - OpenWeatherMap
 - Twilio
-- SendGrid (integration coming soon)
+- SendGrid

 #### TODO
-- integrate SendGrid REST API for sending emails
-- implement a logger to capture all user-related events
+- better logging of all user-related events, external api calls, and system failures
 - end-to-end integration tests
-- deploy to Heroku
-- build out React.js frontend
-- upgrade to Ruby 2.6 and Rails edge
 - add terms of service
 - profit!